rust-cli/book/src/tutorial/packaging.md

 ### When to use it

-`cargo install` is a simple way to publish a binary crate.
+`cargo install` is a simple way to install a binary crate.
 It's very convenient for Rust developers to use, but has some significant downsides:
 Since it will always compile your source from scratch,